 Brooklyn Game Store

-Contracted by Made in Brooklyn games, an indie studio specializing in web, VR, AR, and XR content.
-The studio partnered with Meta to build an experience in Horizon Worlds.
+Project Background: The studio partnered with Meta to build a Horizon Worlds experience.
 With one month left in the project, they brought me in as a UX Researcher.
-I also functioned as a 3D Modeler, Optimization Developer, and World Tester.

 Photo in the first room of the Brooklyn Game Sore Horizon World.Photo taken in the project - the playground level.Photo of BKGS room prototyp